 In 2012, my family relocated from Canada to Australia, where we lived for almost two years.
 In those two years I made a secret pact with myself that I wouldn’t spend another dime buying toxic products for my family.
 It just felt so out of balance with my beliefs and hopes for a healthy planet.
 I made everything from scratch: face cream, deodorant, shampoo, lip gloss, face wash, body butter, sunscreen, bug repellent, the list goes on.
 I even made laundry detergent.
 It was fun, rewarding and my small way of Stickin’ it to The Man.

-When we returned home in 2014, I started my first organic skin care business, Sweet Living, which now sells across Canada and the US.
+When we returned home in 2014, I started my first organic skin care business, Sweet Living, which is still based in Canada and run by my mum.
 I had a strong background in graphic design, branding and website development, general computer geek stuff, so everything came together.
 The line was a blend of old and new, with many of the formulas based on heirloom recipes.
 It was a hit right out of the gate, but what happened next was a bit surprising.

 People sent me Love Letters.”